 Some of these medicines are available to buy over the counter from your pharmacist.
 Others are only available on prescription.

 These medicines come in a variety of forms, as mentioned above.
-Your doctor or pharmacist will advise you on how to take your medication, including how often.
+Your doctor or pharmacist will advise you on how to take your medication, including what dose and how often.
 Read the leaflet that comes with your particular brand for further information.